-Just the other night I was having dinner with a friend of mine, who has little knowledge about the IT industry in general, let alone the “application integration” part.
-And so when I was trying to explain what kind of an animal iPaaS is, she asked me quite a justified question at some point, “Why would anyone buy a product like yours, isn’t it easier to just re-create it yourself?
-I mean, especially if a company has quite a number of developers, they sure can assign a few to make such a… whatever that is, instead of spending extra money on you.”
+Just the other night I was having dinner with a friend of mine, who has little knowledge of the IT industry in general, let alone the “application integration” part.
+And so when I tried to explain what kind of an animal integration platform as a service – i.e. iPaaS – is, she asked me quite a justified question, “Why would anyone buy a product like yours, isn’t it easier to just build it yourself?
+I mean, especially if a company has quite a number of developers, they sure can assign some of them to make such a… what was the name again?, instead of spending extra money on you.”

-One might say she thinks this way because she has no clue, but strangely enough, it is not uncommon to see this kind of attitude from people who actually DO work in IT, and even DO have some understanding what syncing various data sources means.
-Indeed, why on earth would you want to buy someone else’s integration platform if you can, theoretically, for the same money build ten such platforms yourself?
+One might say she thinks this way because she is not from the industry and has no clue about the whole ‘as-a-service movement’, when you rather rent software instead of building it.
+But strangely enough, it is not uncommon to see this kind of attitude from people who actually DO work in IT, and DO understand the importance of syncing various data sources.
+Indeed, why on earth would you want to buy someone else’s integration platform if you can, theoretically, build one yourself for more or less the same money?

-I haven’t started this article to list a number of reasons why it’s probably not a great idea to build an integration platform from scratch on your own, unless your company’s name starts with S, and ends with P, consisting of three letters in total (in case you think I’m being sarcastic here – I’m not).
+I haven’t started this article to list a number of reasons why it’s probably not a great idea to build an integration platform from scratch on your own.
+That is, unless your company’s name starts with S, ends with P, and consists of three letters in total (in case you think I’m being sarcastic here – I’m not).
 After all, it’s everyone’s own decision whether they want to make life more difficult for them or not.
 All right, just kidding.
 Sort of.

 What I would like to share with you is a story why IT guys who actually WANTED to build their own integration platform, gave up this idea in favour of using a ready-built iPaaS product.

-No worries, I won’t bore you with all the details in this article.
-I wouldn’t want to give away everything anyway, especially considering that this is actually part of a customer’s story, into which I personally invested quite some time and efforts.
-It would be unfair to just throw it around, wouldn’t it?
-So, let’s compromise: I’ll publish some juicy part of the story here, but you’ll have to download the full version if you want to read the rest.
+I won’t bore you with all the details, I promise.
+I wouldn’t want to give away everything anyway, considering that this is actually part of a customer’s story, into which I personally invested quite some time and efforts 🙂 It would be unfair to just throw it around, wouldn’t it?
+So, let’s compromise.
+Here’s juicy part of the story, and you can download the full version if you want to read the rest.

 But before that, let me outline a few scenarios to see if we are on the same page.

-Scenario #1: You are a SaaS company, and you are looking to build out a number of integrations for your customers.
-You have your own core product you need to take care of, and so you’re now looking for a solution that will allow you to more easily manage integrations for your product.
+You are a SaaS company, and you are looking to build out a number of integrations for your customers.
+You have your own core product you need to take care of.
+Now, you’re looking for a solution that will allow you to more easily manage integrations for your product.

-Scenario #2: You already have clients for whom you develop integrations between certain systems, let’s say between e-commerce platforms and ERP solutions.
+You already have clients for whom you develop integrations between certain systems, let’s say between e-commerce platforms and ERP solutions.
 But something bugs you.
-You notice that these integrations follow the same pattern again and again, and so you ask yourself if there is a way to create some kind of integration templates, which you will be able to reuse for next clients after a subtle tune-up.
+You notice that these integrations follow the same pattern again and again.
+So you ask yourself if there is a way to create some kind of integration templates, which you will be able to reuse for next clients after a subtle tune-up.

 If these scenarios somehow resonate with you, then we are definitely on the same page, so keep on reading.
 And even if they don’t, you can keep on reading anyway.
-Maybe, you’ll get inspired by the story and come up with some new, brilliant idea for your own business.
+You might get some inspiration from the story and come up with some new ideas for your own business.

 Who the story is about:

-The protagonist of this story is Ben Burch, CEO and Founder of Infinite Codeworks, a UK-based systems integrator, though they are so much more than just systems integrators, to be fair.
+The protagonist of this story is Ben Burch, CEO and Founder of Infinite Codeworks, a UK-based systems integrator.
+Though, they are so much more than just systems integrators, to be fair.
 The company was founded in 2010 and has a solid reputation in the UK for system integrations and custom software development, not least due to their business-oriented approach to problem-solving.
-Now enough of the foreword, here’s what Ben shared with me in an interview.
+Enough of the foreword, here’s what Ben shared with me in an interview.